Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 The highest possible total point value is *100*.
-To pass the exam, you need a minimum of *70* points. *5* bonus points may be awarded if you submit labs reports with your exam report submission.
+To pass the exam, you need a minimum of *70* points. *5* bonus points may be awarded if you submit your lab report with your exam report submission.